hyperstack-org/hyperstack/README.md

 ```
 Check to see if you are including the pusher-fake gem.
 HyperMesh will always try to use pusher-fake if it sees the gem included.
 Remove it and you should be good to go.
 See [issue #5](https://github.com/hyper-react/HyperMesh/issues/5) for more details.

+- Cannot connect with ActionCable.
+Make sure that `config.action_cable.allowed_request_origins` includes the url you use for development (including the port) and that you are useing `Puma`.

 ## Debugging